I’m done. Six weeks, 3 tiki huts built with oceanviews near Montanita.

 Shower head = $8

 Electricity installation of one light = $24

-3 points of water and plumbing installation (toilet, sink, outside shower) = $60
+3 points of water and plumbing installation with services from All Service Plumbers & drain cleaning= $60

 Random plastic tubing, wiring and electric/plumbing accessories = $34.68